jmespath-community/jmespath.spec/jep-009-improved-filters.md

 ## Motivation

-JEP 7 introduced filter queries, that essentially look like this:
+JEP-7 introduced filter queries, that essentially look like this:

 ```
 foo[?lhs omparator rhs]